markormesher/tedium/README.md

     auth:
       token: "abc123"

-# Per-domain configuration of platform authentication.
-Keys must be domains.
+# Per-domain platform authentication.
-# Used when discovering repos and any time repos are cloned (chores, extended configs, etc).
+# Used for all communication with matching platforms, including API requests and Git push/pull.
 # Optional.
 auth:

+  # Keys must be plain domains.
   gitea.example.com:
     # Token auth is the only supported mechanism at the moment.
     token: "abc123"

-# Location on disk to store repos that are cloned (target repos, chores, extended configs, etc).
+# Location on disk to store all repos that are cloned (target repos, chores, extended configs, etc).
 # Optional, defaults to a temporary path.
 repoStoragePath: "/tmp/tedium"

-# Container images used for in-built stages of chores.
+# Container images used for built-in chore steps.
 # Optional.
 images: